ibm-cloud-docs/cephaas/s3_cert_delete.md

 {: #deleting-s3-cert-cli}
 {: cli}

 To delete a certificate, you can run the `cert-delete` command from CLI.
-Provide the certificate name and the endpoint url.
+Provide the certificate type and the endpoint url.

 ```sh
 ibmcloud software-defined-storage cert-delete --cert CERT --url string